CESAR-CISSA/iits/README.md

 It includes an IoT-MQTT attack environment simulated through a docker mosquitto.
 It is possible to simulate brute force and DDoS attacks.

-The simulator was projected by Diogo Rocha de Araujo.

 **Disclamer**: The IITS - Industrial IoT Threat Simulator its destined only for research and controlled enviroment tests.

 # Functionalities